enableops/enableops.github.io/docs/intro.md

 :::caution use the same account

-Make sure you are usining the same Google account in Google Cloud Shell as you used when signing in on this page.
-If you have more than one account and for *any reason* 💩 Cloud Shell decided to use your other account - no worries, just switch it using upper right block with your avatar and in newly oppened shell enter:
+Make sure you are using the same Google account in Google Cloud Shell as the one you've used to sign in on this page.
+If you have more than one account and for *some reason* Cloud Shell decided to use just not the right one - no worries, just click on your avatar in the upper right corner to switch it and enter the command in the newly opened shell:

 <CloudShellCommand />